On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: An invariant conformal structure of a quasiconformal group

 Here the conformal factor $c=c_\phi$ is positive a.e. and can be solved by taking the determinant of the equation:

 Here the second equality holds by the assumption that the invariant determinant of $h$ equals $1$.
-We prove the following theorem that generalizes Tukia's result to general Riemannian manifolds in the countable case. \begin{thm} Let $(M,g)$ be a Riemannian manifold with a continuous Riemannian metric $g$ and let $G$ be a countable quasiconformal group on $M$.
+We prove the following theorem that generalizes Tukia's result to general Riemannian manifolds in the countable case. \begin{thm} Let $(M,g)$ be a Riemannian manifold with a continuous Riemannian metric $g$ and let $\Gamma$ be a countable quasiconformal group on $M$.
 Then there is a measurable Riemannian metric $h$ such that the equation

-holds a.e. on $M$ for all mappings $\phi$ in the group $G$.
+holds a.e. on $M$ for all mappings $\phi$ in the group $\Gamma$.
 Here $c$ depends on $\phi$.
-The volume form of $h$ equals that of $g$ a.e. \end{thm}
+The volume form of $h$ equals that of $g$ a.e. and it holds that

+where $H$ depends only on $n$ and $K$. \end{thm} Here a quasiconformal group means a group of Riemannian quasiconformal mappings all having a same quasiconformality constant $K$.

+We motivate the study of invariant conformal structures by the recent interest concerning invariant conformal structures on Riemannian manifolds and even in the sub-Riemannian setting~\cite{Pankka, Balogh}.
+See also~\cite{Martin, Kirsi, Astola} on the existence of uniformly quasiregular mappings (i.e. quasiregular semigroups generated by a single mapping) on various manifolds.
+To increase the number of potential applications of the theorem above, we discuss its generalization to abelian semigroups.

-Conformal structures are sections of the bundle $\mathcal{S}$ of positive definite symmetric $2$-covariant tensors on $M$ whose $g$-invariant determinant equals one.
+Conformal structures are sections of the bundle $\mathcal{S}$ of positive definite symmetric $2$-covariant tensors on $M$ whose $g$-invariant determinant is equal to one.
 The bundle $\mathcal{S}$ admits a special geometry that we employ in the proof of the above theorem.

-\subsection{The bundle $\mathcal{S}$}
+\section{The bundle $\mathcal{S}$}

-Let $(M,g)$ be a Riemannian manifold and $T^{2}_{0}M$ the bundle of its $2$-covariant tensors, the tensors with two lower indices.
+Let $(M,g)$ be a Riemannian manifold and $T^{2}_{0}M$ the bundle of its $2$-covari\-ant tensors, the tensors with two lower indices.
 We consider the subset $\mathcal{S}$ of $T^{2}_{0}M$ that consists of symmetric positive definite tensors $A$ whose invariant determinant

 equals one.
 We give $\mathcal{S}$ a fiber bundle structure over $M$, which will have the following properties.
 The fibers of $\mathcal{S}$ are naturally diffeomorphic to the manifold $\mathcal{P}$ of positive definite symmetric determinant one matrices.
 A transition function of the bundle $\mathcal{S}$ can be taken to be a mapping from an open subset of $M$ to the set of orthogonal matrices $O(n)$.
 That is, the structure group of $\mathcal{S}$ is $O(n)$.
 The construction of the fiber bundle here follows an accessible introduction to fiber bundles of~\cite{Frankel}.